-Lettuce is a fast-maturing cool-season crop that's a great companion for watermelon plants.
+Lettuce, spinach, and arugula are fast-maturing cool-season crops that are great companions for watermelon plants.
 Lettuce can be interplanted with watermelons to help to keep the area around the watermelon plants free of weeds and also provides some shade during the hotter parts of the day.

 Lettuce will be harvested and gone from the garden by the time the vining watermelon needs to take over that space!

 Marigolds are another great option for companion planting with watermelons.
 Their pungent aroma deters many pests, including aphids, whiteflies, and cucumber beetles.

 As an added bonus, marigolds are a beautiful addition to any garden and come in a variety of colors.

 Marigolds should be planted near watermelon plants, but should not be planted directly in the same bed or container, try planting these guys along the edge of the garden!